Bubble Trouble: a Review on Electroweak Baryogenesis: Converting the CP-asymmetry to a baryon asymmetry

 with

 with $m_D$ the Debye mass and $g_3$ as used in \cref{eq:SM3dEFT}.
-Fitting functions for two larger values of $x$ are provided as well.
-However, these are of less relevance for EWBG, as for these values of $x$ the generated baryon asymmetry gets washed out, as we will see in the following subsection.
+Fitting functions for three other values of $x$ are provided in \cite{Annala:2025aci}.
+However, the case with $x \gtrsim 0.025$ is of less relevance for EWBG, as for these values of $x$ the generated baryon asymmetry gets washed out, as we will see in the following subsection.
 To obtain an accurate estimate of the broken-phase sphaleron rate for $x \neq 0.025$, we recommend to read off the value from \cite{annala_2025_15599387}.